 The electronic reporting requirements are based on the size of the establishment, not the firm.
 The OSHA injury and illness records are maintained at the establishment level.
 An establishment is defined as a single physical location where business is conducted or where services or industrial operations are performed.
 A firm may be comprised of one or more establishments.
 To determine if you need to provide OSHA with the required data for an establishment, you need to determine the establishment's peak employment during the last calendar year.
 Each individual employed in the establishment at any time during the calendar year counts as one employee, including full-time, part-time, seasonal, and temporary workers.

-OSHA will provide a secure website for the electronic submission of information.
-The website will include web forms for direct data entry and instructions for other means of submission (e.g. file uploads).
+No. OSHA has provided a secure website for the electronic submission of information.
+The website includes web forms for direct data entry and instructions for other means of submission (e.g., csv file uploads).

 OSHA and the BLS are working to identify and minimize the burden on employers that are required to respond to both data collections.
 However, at this time you will need to provide both agencies with the required data through their separate collection vehicles.

 State-government and local-government establishments in State Plans states are required to electronically submit injury and illness information.
 Please contact your State Plan office for further information.